AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/C9V14e2.png" height="150%" width="150%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Name the orginizational unit "_EMPLOYEES" Do NOT mess this part up be sure that your spelling is correct and that you are not missing the underscore.
+Name the organizational unit '_EMPLOYEES.'
+Do not mess this up—make sure the spelling is correct and that the underscore is included.
 </p>
 <br />